Prophet (character): Film

 In 1995, TriStar Pictures acquired the film rights to Prophet.
 A live-action film was planned with Rob Liefeld as a producer, but the project did not proceed beyond pre-production.
 In 2018, Studio 8 acquired the film rights to Prophet.
 In May 2020, It was announced that Marc Guggenheim will write the film's script.
 On October 7, 2021, it was announced that Jake Gyllenhaal would star in the titular role with Sam Hargrave directing.
 On October 21, 2022, it was revealed that Kurt Johnstad will write a new version of the script.
+On March 18, 2024, it was confirmed by Rob Liefeld that Gyllenhaal is no longer attached to star in the film.

 Merchandise

 Fleer/SkyBox International released a "Prophet Collection" series of trading cards in 1996.
 Approximately half of the set's 90 cards were created by Stephen Platt.
 Additional artists included Liefeld, Jim Lee, Todd McFarlane, and Mike Deodato.

 A Prophet action figure was produced in 1997 by Awesome Toys, a division of Liefeld's Awesome Entertainment.